Structural Anchor Pruning: Training-Free Multi-Vector Compression for Visual Document Retrieval: Evaluation

+We instantiate the layer ensemble $\mathcal{L}^*$ (Eq.~6) automatically using the SR-guided window selection procedure, with hyperparameters set to $\rho = 0.2$ (relative window width) and $N = 500$ (calibration set size).
+The calibration set consists of 500 (image, query) pairs uniformly sampled from the ColPali training corpus~\cite{faysse2024colpali}, which is disjoint from all ViDoRe v1 and v2 evaluation splits.
+The resulting per-architecture windows are listed in Table~\ref{tab:layer_instantiation}.
+This calibration runs once per backbone, offline, and the pruned indices are reused for all future user queries with no further re-calibration.

-(1) Adaptive-EOS: An EOS attention-based method proposed by DocPruner \cite{yan2025docpruner}, which employs document-specific thresholding based on final-layer global (\texttt{[EOS]}) attention scores.
+We compare our SAP against three distinct training-free pruning paradigms (details in Appendix~\ref{app:baseline_details}): (1) Adaptive-EOS: An EOS attention-based method proposed by DocPruner \cite{yan2025docpruner}, which employs document-specific thresholding based on final-layer global (\texttt{[EOS]}) attention scores.
 To ensure fair comparison, we apply a quantile-based calibration to align its global retention rate strictly with our fixed-ratio methods; (2) Random: The robust stochastic pruning baseline~\cite{ma2025towards}; and (3) Semantic Cluster: K-Means clustering on final embeddings, identified by ~\cite{ma2025towards} as the state-of-the-art training-free compression approach.